swimlane/angular-model-factory/README.md

 **Usage**

-This system DOESNT make sense for all your `$http` assets.
+This system DOESN'T make sense for all your `$http` assets.
 I'd recommend implementing for assets that have CRUD with [RESTful APIs](http://www.restapitutorial.com/).

 **Cache**